orlo/security-page/docs/markdown-content.md

 <!--- __Customization:__ You could add more information on your encryption strategy (e.g. algorithm used), but it’s not required. --->

-Encryption in transit: All data sent to or from our infrastructure is encrypted in transit via industry best-practices using Transport Layer Security (TLS).
-You can see our SSLLabs report [here](https://www.ssllabs.com/ssltest/analyze.html?d=DOMAIN)
+Encryption in transit: All data sent to, from or between our infrastructure is encrypted in transit via industry best-practices using Transport Layer Security (TLS).
+All our assets such as HTML, CSS and the likes are served over encrypted (TLS 1.1 and 1.2) which are rated "A" by sssllabs, you can see the report here here: https://goo.gl/36EK48.
+When using our web or mobile application all data is encrypted during transit to and from our servers (TLS 1.1 and 1.2) you which is graded "A" by sssllabs, you can see the report here here: https://goo.gl/ZujYmH

-Encryption at rest: All our user data (including passwords) is encrypted using battled-proofed encryption algorithms in the database.
+Password encryption: All passwords are encrypted using battled-proofed encryption algorithms in the database.

 ## Data retention and removal